 Monthly subscription boxes are all the rage right now.
 You can find a subscription box for nearly any hobby or interest, and now there’s one for the chronic illness community, too!

 The ChronicAlly Box “contains lavish and necessary products for the chronically chic woman’s life.
 Every month, you can expect a treasure box full of 3-6 full-sized health and beauty products to make your beauty routine possible in a pinch, with little effort,” reads the website.
 ChronicAlly also offers a smaller ChronicAlly Treat Box, which contains at least three full-sized/treat-sized products.
 The regular ChronicAlly Box costs $43.95 per month and the Treat Box is $27.95, but there’s a discount available now for those who subscribe for three- or six-month increments.

 ChronicAlly gets its name from CEO and founder Ally, a chronic illness sufferer from North Carolina.
-Ally is the blogger behind IBS Sisters, a blog dedicated to irritable bowel syndrome.

 I love watching subscription box unboxing videos on YouTube, so when I was asked by the Chronic Illness Bloggers network to review November’s ChronicAlly box, I was happy to do so!
 As soon as I fetched the box from my mailbox, I grabbed a kitchen knife and cut open the box to see what goodies were inside.

 Here’s what I received in my box:

 - “You Got This” mug from Slant Collections – This is the perfect mug for any fibro warrior!
 It’s a great size – not too big and not too small – and the positive message reminds me that I will persevere and get through even the worst fibro pain.
 This is my favorite item in the box.
 I love the modern script and the touch of gold!